 Step 1: Choose and prepare ingredients

-When it comes to making lasagna, there are a few important decisions you need to make.
-First of all, you have to choose between fresh pasta and dried pasta.
-Both options have their benefits, but the most important thing is to make sure you don't overcook your pasta, as the pasta will continue to cook in the oven.
-Then you need to decide whether you want to use meat or vegetables for the lasagna filling.
-Traditional lasagna bolognese uses ground beef, but you can also use chicken, lamb or even vegetarian fillings.
-And then there's the cheese: Parmesan, ricotta, mozzarella and pecorino are all good options to use in your lasagna.
+Next, you need to decide whether you want to use meat or vegetables for the lasagna filling.
+Traditional lasagna bolognese uses ground beef, but you can also use chicken, lamb, or even vegetarian fillings.
+And then there's the cheese: Parmesan, ricotta, mozzarella, and pecorino are all good options for your lasagna.
 Finally, you need to prepare the sauce.
-A good tomato sauce is the basis of every lasagna, but you can also use béchamel sauce, pesto or even a creamy cheese sauce.
+A good tomato sauce is the foundation of any lasagna, but you can also use béchamel sauce, pesto, or even a creamy cheese sauce.

-Step 3: Assemble the lasagna
+Step 3: Assembling the lasagna

 Step 4: Baking the lasagna

-Make your own béchamel sauce
+Make your own bechamel sauce

-Adding spices
+Adding herbs

 The use of different types of cheese